RuffBudda/21SIXTY-Scraper/README.md

 ## Security

-- API key authentication required for webhook endpoint
-- Rate limiting per API key
+- Rate limiting per IP address
-- LinkedIn URL validation (SSRF protection)
+- URL validation (SSRF protection)
-- Constant-time API key comparison
 - HTTPS only in production

 ## Limitations

 - Public profiles only (no authentication required)
-- Rate limited to 10 requests/minute per API key
+- Rate limited to 10 requests/minute per IP address
 - Vercel free tier: 10s timeout (upgrade to 60s)
 - Some profile sections may be limited if profile is partially private